-Football (both college and the NFL) will be winding down with teams jockeying for better bowl games and the playoffs.
-And hockey and basketball will be heating up.
+Football (both college and the NFL) will be winding down with teams jockeying for better bowl games (if they happen) and the playoffs.
+And hockey and basketball may be getting back into things as well.

 You’ll see plenty of “best” and “worst” gift idea lists, as well as holiday sales reports from retailers dominating the news.
 Can you make a list of your own?

 Source of the Month